Uldiniad/CSI-uOttawa-Portfolio/README.md

-# CSI-uOttawa-Portfolio
+# DISCLAIMER

-DISCLAIMER: This repository is meant to be a portfolio of my work at the University of Ottawa to show to employers/recruiters.
+This repository is meant to be a portfolio of my work at the University of Ottawa to show to employers/recruiters.
 DO NOT PLAGIARIZE